MichaIng/DietPi-Docs/docs/software/webserver_stack.md

     | Debian 10 (Buster)    | `apt install tomcat9`|
     | Debian 9 (Stretch)    | `apt install tomcat8`|

-    To install Tomcat, run the command in the console, e.g. for Debian Bookworm:
+    To install Tomcat, run the according command in the console, e.g. for Debian Bookworm:

     ```sh
     apt install tomcat10
     ```

+    Remark: Starting with DietPi 7.3 `Tomcat 8` has been removed from the DietPi Software List due to the Tomcat version dependency.
+Since then, Tomcat needs to be installed manually.

 === "Quick access"